 5. Sow or insert the seeds on a seedbed or in a pot of coarse (sandy) medium.
 The depth of sowing should be about the thickness of the seeds;

-6. Prick the seedlings before the leaves open and transfer into a potting container.
+6. Prick the seedlings before the leaves open and transfer them into a potting container.
 Plastic bags with sizes ranging from 6 in. x 8 in. to 8 in. x 11 in. can be used.
 Puncture the sides close to the bottom and insert the corners.

 Note: The germination of kaong seed starts with the emergence of the shoot from the seedbed.
 It is then followed by the emergence of the seed with a peg attached to the base of the seedling.
 In pricking and transplanting of the seedling to a suitable container, the seed should not be severed because it supplies nutrients to the seedling.

 7. Pile the potting containers by block with a width of around 70 cm (27.5 in).
 This will accommodate 5-7 pots, depending on size.
-Provide vacant space between blocks to serve as alley.
+Provide vacant space between blocks to serve as the alley.
 Where a wheelbarrow is intended to be used, the alley should have a width of about 1 meter;

-8. Provide partial shade by using coconut fronds or fine black mesh screen.
+8. Provide partial shade by using coconut fronds or a fine black mesh screen.
 Otherwise, utilize natural shade under the canopy of trees.

 9. Water the plants regularly;

 10. Harden the seedlings in preparation for outplanting.
 Hardening is the process of acclimatizing the plants to the prevailing field conditions.
 It is done to minimize stress and thus improve the survival rate of the seedlings when they are transplanted to the field.